gngrwzrd/ios-over-air-distribute/readme.md

 	--baseurl=http://mywebsite.com/apps/MyApp \
 	--destination=/Users/aaronsmith/Desktop/MyApp \

 This script will also keep installation files for each version of your IPA.
-Name your IPA with the version number in - MyApp-1.0.1.ipa.
+Name your IPA with the version number in it (MyApp-1.0.1.ipa) so it doesn't get overwritten the next time you generate files.

 ## ENTERPRISE ##